 Fecal occult blood test.
 This test detects blood that can’t be seen in the stool, which can be caused by cancer in the GI tract.
 A small amount of stool is placed on a plastic slide or special paper and is tested in the doctor's office or a laboratory.

 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body, using a small amount of radiation.
 X-rays may be taken of the esophagus and stomach, which are referred to as the upper GI tract.
 This procedure is also called a barium swallow, because the x-rays are taken after a patient drinks a substance called barium, which outlines the GI tract on the x-ray and helps the doctor see a tumor or other abnormal areas.
-In a barium enema, the doctor looks at the lining of the colon and rectum on the x-ray after the barium is given through the anus.
+During a barium enema, the doctor looks at the lining of the colon and rectum on an x-ray after the barium has been given through the anus.